How it works: Shopify to Universal Analytics

 remove_from_cartUser has removed a product from the cart

-Transaction *Customer has completed an web order (excluding iOS, Android, POS and draft orders).
+purchaseCustomer has completed a web order (excluding Point of Sale orders).
 The transaction ID is by default the Shopify order name

-RefundWeb order has been refunded
+refundWeb order has been refunded

 note: